odeum/odeum-code/docs/Guidelines.md

 </App>
 ```

 ### 5.3.15.
-Demo App to Connect to the ODEUM CodeJS framework
+Demo App to Connect to the ODEUM Code framework
-- ODEUM CodeJS has a symbiotic connection with the App that uses the framework.
+- ODEUM Code has a symbiotic connection with the App that uses the framework.
 The one can not exist without the other.
 The framework describes how the app can use it, and the app tells the framework how it will use the framework, eg. menuitems (schenes), search items, help items, login, routes (schenes) etc. We need a simple Demo App to test this symbiotic connection.
 The framework manages the state for the app

 ### 5.3.16.
 Full-screen presentations (ODEUM Sales Manager/ODEUM Report)
 - Experiment with Formidable Spectacle